 Where did stink bugs originate?

-According to Center for Invasive Species Research’s Department of Entomology, “The brown marmorated stink bug is native to Eastern Asia, including China, Japan, and Taiwan.
+“The brown marmorated stink bug is native to Eastern Asia, including China, Japan, and Taiwan.
 The first documentation of this species in the United States occurred in Pennsylvania in 2001, although it is likely to have established as early as 1996.”

 Today, there are more than 200 species of stink bugs in North America.
 Stink bugs are also referred to as ‘shield bugs’.
 The most commonly encountered herbivorous stink bugs found in and around homes is the Brown Marmorated Stink Bug.